Louis Lafair

 Product Manager

-Louis works as a Group Product Manager at Asana.
-He leads a team of PMs, empowering customers to set up, run, and scale mission critical workflows.
+Louis worked as a Group Product Manager at Asana, where he led a team of PMs, empowering customers to set up, run, and scale mission critical workflows.

 He has also developed an AI that can beat him at Pathwayz, his own board game.